Trade Mark Opposition Lawyers: The Complete Guide

 Summary of key points

 The better you understand the trade mark opposition procedure, the better placed you will be to protect your trade marks and defend your applications.
 We can advise and assist every stage of the way, from the receipt or filing of a notice of threatened opposition to negotiations and, of course, the opposition process itself.
-If you would like to discuss a trade mark opposition strategy, please do not hesitate to get in touch with us on info@briffa.com or via a contact form, and one of our specialists will be happy to arrange a free consultation with you.
+If you would like to discuss a trade mark opposition strategy, please do not hesitate to get in touch with us on info@briffa.com or via a contact form, and one of our specialist trade mark opposition lawyers will be happy to arrange a free consultation with you.

 This guide was written by Cassine Bering, Laura Gathercole, Ramsay Monime, and Samuel O’Toole.